n4rciso/web-application-ticketing-system/README.md

 ## API Server2

 - POST `/api/ticket/estimation`:
   - **Description:** Returns an estimation of time required based on the title and category of a ticket.
+Returns estimation in hours for admin and in days for user.
   - **Request Headers:** JWT token to verify user access.
   - **Request body:**
     ```json
     {
       "title": "Urgent server issue",
-      "category": "Technical Support"
+      "category": "maintenance"
     }
     ```
   - **Response body:**